javaidm/layer_lab_dna_seq_vc/README.md

 ## How to run the pipeline
 #### Required bioinformatics packages
-In the current configuration on our Colorado University Boulder Fiji Cluster, we are using a singualarity container with all the required software installed in it.
-So if you plan to use this, you need to have `singuarlity` (current version we are using is 3.1.1, but should run with others too) on your Unix *PATH* .
+In the current configuration on our Colorado University Boulder Fiji Cluster, we are using a singularity container with all the required software installed in it.
+So if you plan to use this, you need to have `singularity` (current version we are using is 3.1.1, but should run with others too) on your Unix *PATH* .

 For a run on your machine (or any other infrastructure such as an HPC, or AWS), you need to add corresponding configuration under the `conf`.
 The *configuration* defines a *profile* in Nextflow lingo and needs to be passed at the commandline when running the pipeline.
 See the `Makefile` in the top level directory for an example run.
-At the command prompt (while running thorugh Nextflow), you will need to pass a *samples.tsv* (tab delimited) carrying at least three columns.
+At the command prompt (while running through Nextflow), you will need to pass a *samples.tsv* (tab delimited) carrying at least three columns.
 The first column specifying the *sample name*, and the next two specifying the paths to the *first* and the *second reads* respectively.
 #### Example samples.tsv
 The first column is the sample name, and the next two columns represents the first and the second read respectively.